cbdavis/RSemanticMediaWikiBot/README.md

 <li>When editing a page, no check is done to see if it will create the page.
 <li>This code needs to be converted to a proper package for use in R.
 <li>Nested template calls may not be parsed correctly
+<li>If the code is not able to connect to the wiki API, then it will terminate instead of trying to connect again.
+In practical experience, this means that you may have to run a script multiple times if you have several thousand edits.
+<li>There seems to be a memory leak if you read and/or edit around 10,000+ pages.
 </ul>